7 Useful Tips When Designing Your Dream Wardrobe

 Image: AD.
 I. WRKS

-In short, more single hangs if you have a lot of dresses or else plan your wardrobe with more double-hang sections to maximise storage space.
+In short, more single hangs if you have a lot of dresses or else plan your wardrobe with more double-hang sections to maximize storage space.

 Image: Fuse Concept